-In a recent webinar titled “How to Build Your Best Value Proposition”, we showed a step-by-step process that you can use to create your own value prop.
-But one of the key things that we discussed at the end of that webinar was when it is best to use your value proposition.
+In a recent webinar titled “How to Build Your Best Value Proposition,” we showed a step-by-step process for creating your own value proposition.
+But one of the key things we discussed at the end of that webinar was when it is best to use your value proposition.

 Use Your Value Prop When Networking